 Anger is an emotion which makes and breaks a relationship, career, and bonding between an individual.
 It is always an unpleasant feeling which lingers at the moment when an argument leads to drastic consequences.
 People then fall in the trap of guilt and are burdened by the heaviness of stress.
 Some people don’t feel anything at all as anger has become a habitual ritual to them.

 Anger is going to be there, it’s an emotion to set out the frustration within ourselves.
 It is a guest who has to be welcomed but not entertained.
 When it visits us we should see to it that it doesn’t stay long with us, which would turn out to be the most expensive visitor taking with it all our precious gifts of life… like friends, family members, colleagues, career… etc.

-The choice of keeping this weeded visitor with us is within our thought, expressions and behaviour.
+The choice of keeping this weeded visitor with us is within our thought, expressions and behavior.
 The moment we choose to remove this guest from our lives, we have to start preparing and working towards the control of anger.
 First of all, it is very imperative to understand that anger plays a vital role in creating havoc in our lives.
-Ego above the required level helps to fuel the anger within our mind and behaviour.
+Ego above the required level helps to fuel the anger within our mind and behavior.
 Anything said which hurts the ego will lead to discomfort and there will be a feeling of the attack on the self-esteem.
 To maintain the self-esteem at desired state anger is triggered and to satisfy the egoistic mind frame we retaliate by over-talking, raising our voice, abusing and going to an extent of physically harming someone.

 Anger is also developed to show our strength in the society, to display power and to create fear in people’s mind so that no one retaliates or bow down to the atrocities.
 Again it depends from person to person on how the anger triggers and before its departure what destruction it causes.

 It is very important to control anger, to bring about tranquillity, calmness, patience and harmony in one’s life.